 To speed this process along, there are a few things you can do.
-Think of this step as feeding the bacteria their first meal of ammonia.
+Please think of this step as feeding the bacteria their first meal of ammonia.

-You can add a small amount of fish flake food, small chunks of raw shrimp, or used filter media and gravel from another aquarium that is established.
+You can add a small amount of fish flake food, small chunks of raw shrimp, or used filter media and gravel from another established aquarium.

 Even with these tricks to speed it up, you should give your tank at least 24 hours to start building up bacteria before adding fish.

-The Nitrogen Cycle is considered not complete until ammonia levels are at 0 and nitrate levels are staying below 40 ppm.
+The Nitrogen Cycle is considered not complete until ammonia levels are at 0, and nitrate levels stay below 40 ppm.

 And Finally, The Fish!

-When adding your fish, you want to treat it like the new and blossoming relationship that it is and take it slow.
+When adding your fish, you want to treat it like a new and blossoming relationship and take it slow.

 Turn off your aquarium light and make sure the temperature is appropriate for your fish species.

-Lower the plastic bag you fish came home in into the water and let it float.
-This allows the fish to get used to the new tank is small steps.
+Lower the plastic bag you fish came home into the water and let it float.
+This allows the fish to get used to the new tank in small steps.
 Do this for 15-30 minutes.

 It’s a good idea at this point to test the ph inside the back and compare it to your tank.
 If they’re drastically different, this will shock your fish and could even kill them!

-If the numbers are not the same, Take a measuring cup and add a small (1/4-1/2 cup) amount of the tank water into the bag and wait at least 15 minutes.
+If the numbers are not the same, Take a measuring cup, add a small (1/4-1/2 cup) amount of the tank water into the bag, and wait at least 15 minutes.
 Test the ph again and see if the numbers are any closer.

 When the ph has a difference of less than 0.1, you’re now ready to introduce your fish!